FoothillCSClub/Constitution/CS_Club_Constitution.md

 ### Section 5.03 — Vice President
 - Assume the duties of the president in case of an absence.
 - Perform duties delegated by the president.
-- Manage all Vice Presidents, and the Secretary.
+- Manage the other officer positions in collaboration with the President.

 ### Section 5.04 — Secretary
 - Keep and distribute accurate minutes and agendas of club meetings.